 - Clarity: Facilitates clear understanding through spoken words.

-Disadvantages of Verbal Communication:
+Disadvantages of Verbal Communication

 - Dependency on Words: Relies on the accuracy of spoken words, leading to potential misunderstandings.